 One of the biggest disasters with the broken campaign finance system is that we actually have no reporting mechanism for assessing how much money gets spent on campaigns, at least on television.
-Sometimes candidates and PACs will announce their spending on ads, but local stations are not obligated to publicly and fully report how much they make from political advertising.
+Sometimes candidates and PACs will announce their spending on ads, but local stations are not obligated to report how much they make from political advertising.
 You see organizations like the Campaign Media Analysis Group quoted in articles about campaign finance, but they basically make educated guesses that involve a lot of legwork.
 The only way to truly find out how much one television station makes from political advertising is to physically go down to the station and find the person with that information.
 As a result, a lot of this information never gets reported.

 An obscure ruling at the FCC could change all that and mandate broadcast disclosure of ad spending in elections.
 But media organizations are seeking to delay the rule long enough to keep it outside the 2012 elections.